 (b) if such notification is received by WorkCast less than 24 hours until scheduled commencement of the Live Event, the Client shall pay all Charges associated with such Live Event (and any rescheduling of such Live Event shall be deemed a new Live Event for charging purposes).

-8.1 The Client acknowledges and agrees that WorkCast and/or its licensors own all intellectual property rights in the WorkCast Contract and the Documentation.
-Except as expressly stated herein, this Agreement does not grant the Client any rights to, or in, patents, copyright, database right, trade secrets, trade names, trade marks (whether registered or unregistered), or any other rights or licences in respect of the WorkCast Contract or the Documentation.
+8.1 The Client acknowledges and agrees that WorkCast and/or its licensors own all intellectual property rights in the WorkCast Products and the Documentation.
+Except as expressly stated herein, this Agreement does not grant the Client any rights to, or in, patents, copyright, database right, trade secrets, trade names, trade marks (whether registered or unregistered), or any other rights or licences in respect of the WorkCast Products or the Documentation.

 8.2 WorkCast confirms that it has all the rights in relation to the WorkCast Contract and the Documentation that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of this Agreement.